SwiftERM Hyper-personalisation for ecommerce email marketing

 • Arinto – widely grown in northern and central Portugal producing dry, tangy wines with plenty of citrus fruit.
 Known as padernã in Vinho Verde.

-• Fernão pires – known as maria gomes in Bairrada, this is a versatile grape making crisp, aromatic wines with lowish acidity and floral notes.
+• Fernão pires – known as maria gomes in Bairrada, this is a versatile grape that makes crisp, aromatic wines with lowish acidity and floral notes.

 • Loureiro – the most fragrant of the grapes used to make Vinho Verde.

 • Verdelho – the same grape behind medium-sweet Madeira also makes soft, savoury full-flavoured dry table wines.
-A success in Australia and now also in Australian hands (David Baverstock at Esporão and Peter Bright at Terras d’Alter) in the Alentejo.
+Success in Australia and now also in Australian hands (David Baverstock at Esporão and Peter Bright at Terras d’Alter) in the Alentejo.

 Red